Medical Negligence Lawyers Gold Coast

 What is medical negligence?

 Medical Negligence is when a practitioner is found to have provided negligent medical treatment or advice that has resulted in injury or worsened an injury.
 On the Gold Coast, Coolangatta and the Tweed Heads areas the law accepts that medical practitioners may need to make difficult medical decisions under significant pressure and mistakes can happen.
 However, Medical negligence is more than just a simple mistake and results in a misdiagnosis or treatment which doesn’t hold up to the standard required under duty of care.
-At Main Lawyers, we can help you assess if you have a valid personal injury claim due to medical negligence.

 Duty of Care and Medical Negligence